ibm-cloud-docs/openshift/cli-install.md

 - If you already have a Red Hat account, install the OpenShift CLI.
 For more information, see the [Getting started with the OpenShift CLI](https://docs.openshift.com/container-platform/4.17/cli_reference/openshift_cli/getting-started-cli.html){: external}.

-- If you don't have a Red Hat account, you can download the OpenShift CLI from the [{{site.data.keyword.redhat_openshift_notm}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external} after you create an OpenShift cluster.
+- If you don't have a Red Hat account, you can download the OpenShift CLI from the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external} after you create an OpenShift cluster.

 - For more information about the OpenShift CLI, see the following links.
     - [OpenShift CLI administrator command reference](https://docs.openshift.com/container-platform/4.17/cli_reference/openshift_cli/administrator-cli-commands.html){: external}.